SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 These errata details are taken verbatim from the Silicon Errata and Datasheet Clarification documents except as noted below - see the links in the [datasheet pages](Datasheets.md) - they have only been formatted for markdown, and gathered from the multiple errata sheets into a single document for ease of comparison and reference.
 Be sure to check that a given item applies to the part you are working with on the above tables.

-In some cases we have added a note (clearly marked) where we can confidently say whether it impacts megaTinyCore users.
+For each issue, we have added a **megaTinyCore note** describing impact on megaTinyCore users.
 In a very small number of cases, we have marked annotated the text for clarity in the context of this combined errata document, these notes are *in italics* and the old wording in ~strikethrough~.

 ### Device
 #### On ~24-Pin~ *ATtiny1617* Automotive Devices Pin PC5 is Not Available
 On ~24-pin~ *ATtiny1617* automotive devices pin PC5 is not available.
-**Workaround:** Do not connect pin PC5 and disable input on pin (PORTC.PINTCRL5.ISC=0x4) **megaTinyCore note:** The effected part is unlikely to be used with megaTinyCore
+**Workaround:** Do not connect pin PC5 and disable input on pin (PORTC.PINTCRL5.ISC=0x4)

+**megaTinyCore note:** The effected part is unlikely to be used with megaTinyCore

 #### Writing the OSCLOCK Fuse in `FUSE.OSCCFG` to '1' Prevents Automatic Loading of Calibration